hsanchez/hsanchez.github.io/index.md

 I received my PhD in Computer Science from [UC Santa Cruz](http://www.ucsc.edu/) in December 2015, and my MS in Software Engineering from [San Jose State University](http://www.sjsu.edu/) in 2006.
-My interests lie at the interface between software analytics, open source software security, and machine learning for source code.
+My interests lie at the interface between software analytics, open source software security, and machine learning on source code.
 I study how the solutions that emerge in this space can be used to both understand complex software systems and produce more secure and reliable software.